No One Told Her to be Careful or Choose Another Ring

 Mona mucked out stalls, hauled bales of hay, picked out pebbles from horse’s hooves, repaired corrals, and of course, rode horses.
 Everyday!
 While wearing her wedding ring!
 Unfortunately, the ring was created to be worn only occasionally.

 It was fine for going out to dinner or to the annual Christmas party.
 Wearing it daily doing manual labor on a horse ranch, though…?
 No!

 Some Rings are Meant to be Worn Occasionally

-I enlightened Mona on the differences between rings constructed to be worn everyday versus those meant to be worn only occasionally.
+I enlightened Mona on the differences between wedding jewelry constructed to be worn everyday versus rings meant to be worn only occasionally.
 There are four points I look for in a ring made for daily wear.

 The Four Pillars of a Daily Wear Ring

-1. A wide, strong shank that won’t bend and that will properly support the crown portion of the ring.
+1. A wide, strong shank that won’t bend and that will properly support the crown or top portion of the ring.

-3. Gemstones set in such a way that they won’t get knocked out of their settings.
+3. Gemstones set in such a way that there edges aren’t exposed so they could get chipped.

 The Band Aid Repair